ismail-safha/ecom_nextjs_cms/README.md

    3. implement add to cart in home page

 10. Create Login and Register Screen use ( package react-hook-form)

     1. create login form
     2. create register for

+11. Implement User Register API
+    1. create user model
+    2. create user create route api
+    3. use it in the register screen